March Gardening Tips

 - Sow parsley, cilantro, and dill outdoors.

-- Before purchasing and planting fruit plants, find out which varieties are recommended for our area.
+- Before purchasing and planting fruiting plants, find out which varieties are recommended for our area.
+Not all varieties work well in our climate.

 - Apples and peaches require regular spraying for reliable production.
 Start a spray program as soon as the petals fall from the flowers.
 Spray every 10 to 14 days with a home fruit tree spray.